WICG/attribution-reporting-api/EVENT.md

              { keepalive: true, attributionReportingEligibility: 'source' });
 ```

-Other requests APIs which allow specifying headers (e.g. `XMLHttpRequest`)
-will also work.

 The response to these requests will configure the API via a new JSON HTTP
 header `Attribution-Reporting-Register-Source` of the form: